Expressivity of Neural Networks with Random Weights and Learned Biases: Mathematical Proofs

 \textbf{Remark:} The intuition behind this result, for the ReLU, is credited to a reply to the \href{https://math.stackexchange.com/questions/4738183/universal-approximation-theorem-with-bounded-parameters}{Universal Approximation Theorem with Bounded Parameters} question on Mathematics Stack Exchange.

 The following lemma constitutes the core of Theorem \ref{lem:ffmain}.
 It shows that one can achieve universal approximation, in the sense needed for the theorem, using masking.
 The theorem then follows by manipulating biases to achieve masking.
-As mentioned in the main text, the following lemma is very closely related to past results on the SLTH over units for MLPs with one hidden layer.
-Specifically, we believe that one should be able to prove an analogue to our theorem by combining Theorem 3.2 in \cite{malach2020proving} with Theorem 1 of \cite{rahimi2008weighted} (or a similar result on learning with random networks).
-We leave the details of this to future studies.

 \begin{lem} Let $h : \domain \to \R^\dout$ be a continuous function on compact support $\domain \subset \R^\din$.
 Then for any $\epsilon>0, \delta \in (0, 1)$, we can find a layer width $\m\in\N$ such that with probability at least $1 - \delta$ $\exists \mask \in \{0, 1\}^\m$ satisfying the following: